Why should I buy a Windows Phone smartphone?

 - Wallet - store all your card details safely and securely

 - NFC sharing - wirelessly send stuff from phone to phone

 - Visual Voicemail - so you can see who left you a message

 - Voice control

 What are the pros of Windows Phone?

 If you're fed up of ?me too? smartphones, Windows Phone 8 is completely different and thoroughly refreshing.
 The Live Tiles are particularly good, enabling you to see everything that matters without opening lots of apps, and Windows Phone is far and away the best platform when it comes to completely customising your phone's look and feel.
 If you use Microsoft Office already, you'll really like the Office Hub, and the People Hub can help tame social networking overload.

 The handsets are good, too, with Nokia's Lumia 1020 looking particularly tasty, and as Windows Phone is currently the underdog in this market there's going to be lots of discounting - so you?ll be able to get a very nice Windows Phone handset without spending an awful lot of money, compared to, say, an iPhone 5.

 What are the cons of Windows Phone?

-Windows Phone doesn't have as many high quality apps as Apple does, there aren't as many handsets to choose from as there are with Android (at the time of writing there are just three Windows Phone 8 handsets), and Windows Phone 7 handsets don't look too great when you compare them to more powerful rivals.
+Windows Phone doesn't have as many high-quality apps as Apple iOS or Android, there aren't as many handsets to choose from as there are with Android, and Windows Phone 7 handsets don't look too great when you compare them to more powerful rivals.
 Unless you're being offered the bargain of the century, avoid the older Windows Phone devices and make sure you get one running Windows Phone 8.
-It doesn't look much different, but it's a completely different and much better operating system.
+It doesn't look much different, but it's a completely different and a much better operating system.